-For those who want to enter the computer maintenance field, TSTC's Computer Maintenance Technology Program provides an in-depth education in all aspects of computer systems maintenance and integration, including computer hardware components, operating systems and peripheral devices.
-Students learn computer operations, electronics, troubleshooting, repair skills and much more.
-The curriculum also covers Local and Wide Area Networks (LANs and WANs), data communications, telecommunications, computer integration home integand other skills, including designing, installing and maintaining computer systems in stand-alone, LAN and WAN environments.
-For quicker entry into the industry, a general Computer Maintenance Technology certificate, and a certificate specializing in home integration are also available.
+For those who want to enter the computer maintenance field, TSTC's Computer Maintenance Technology Program (CMT) provides an in-depth education into all aspects of computer hardware components, operating systems and peripheral devices including system integration, and IT Infrastructure.

+In addition to computer repair, the curriculum covers IT Infrastructure installation, troubleshooting and repair, home and business integration, customer support services, and audio and video systems.
+For quicker entry into the industry, a certificate specializing in Home Integration Technology is also available